unrealwork/atsd-use-cases/SocrataIowaCompensation/README.md

 It appears that most of these metrics are on an upward trend, but it is somewhat difficult to tell.
 Let us sort for the metrics **Construction** and **Manufacturing**.
 These images for these 2 outputs are shown below, respectively.
 We can see that both metrics were experiencing steady, upward growth until the late 2000's, where each both metric experienced a sharp decline (as marked by the red boxes in the figures below).
-An extraneous factor at this time that may have contributed to this change was the poor world-wide economy, otherwise known as the "Great Recession".
+An extraneous factor at this time that may have contributed to this change was the poor world-wide economy, otherwise known as the "Great Recession."

 ![Figure 3](Images/Figure3.png)